jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 ### 101D Compulsory employer contribution amount: general rule
 (1) The amount of a compulsory employer contribution is a positive amount calculated using the following formula:(payment of gross salary or wages × CEC rate) − other contributions − hybrid schemes amount.
 (2) The items in the formula are defined in subsections (3) to (6).
-(3) Payment of gross salary or wages is the amount of a payment of gross salary or wages from which the employer deducts or is required to deduct an amount for the employee's KiwiSaver scheme or complying superannuation fund.
+(3) Payment of gross salary or wages is the amount of a payment of gross salary or wages from which the employer deducts or is required to deduct an amount for the employee’s KiwiSaver scheme or complying superannuation fund.
 (4) CEC rate is, for the payment of gross salary or wages,— (a) 1%, if the payment of gross salary or wages is made for a pay period that is in the year starting on 1 April 2008:
   (b) 2%, if the payment of gross salary or wages is made for a pay period that is in the year starting on 1 April 2009: